museumcomputernetwork/mcn-2020-git-haiku/index.md

-Chirping of the quails
+Cloud of cherry-bloom
-How swift it is
+just enough to bend the leaves
-Seasoned with petals
+Bush-clover petals